-This special Shabbat is an opportunity for us to encourage conversations on mental health, raise awareness of mental distress and share ideas on how to support ourselves and others within our community.
+This special Shabbat is an opportunity for us to encourage conversations on mental health, raise awareness of mental illness and distress and share ideas on how to support ourselves and others within our community.

-There are many ways that you, your synagogue, school, student group or youth group can get involved and each community or individual is free to mark the MHAS in their own way.
+There are many ways for you, your synagogue, school, student or youth group to get involved and everyone can mark Jami Mental Health Shabbat in their own way.

-Some communities choose to arrange for members of their congregation to share their own lived experience or invite mental health professionals to lead a talk, discussion or panel event.
-Jami will also have a great programme of online events that you and your community can participate in.
-Please go to jamiuk.org/mhas for more details and to register.
+Some communities choose to arrange for members of their congregation to share their lived experience or invite mental health professionals to lead a talk, discussion or panel event.

 Key Facts on mental health